Site Map enter code:

 as Pct GDP

 Viewed from a GDP perspective, overall education spending was pretty steady at 6 percent of GDP during the early 2010s.
 There was a slight increase due to the COVID crisis and a sudden increase to 8 percent GDP when President Biden announced a student loan forgiveness program.
-In 2023 education spending was 5.2 percent GDP.

 See also Education Spending History.